ASG-Fellowship

 After his own fellowship Prof. Hans-Werner Springorum has founded the ASG-Alumni association in 1983.
 Since then they meet on a regular basis at the Baden-Baden-, Berlin- and connected to the AAOS-Meeting.
 The ASG-tie and foulard are examples of his merits as long-standing ASG-Fellow- Secretary.
 He organized the traditional meetings and delivered his famous witty speeches.

 These meetings offer opportunities to build and maintain friendship.
 The Alumni has grown up to more than 160 members.
 Since 2008 Prof. Anke Eckardt took over the function as the ASG-Secretary.
+2023 Prof. Marcus Jäger became her successor.

 Fellows